Era

 2005

 Glow-in-the-dark fabric on blue batik backgrounds gave NF17's 9" snowflake blocks a magical quality — ordinary in daylight, luminous after dark.
-A beloved exchange that brought winter wonder to every quilt.
+A beloved swap that brought winter wonder to every quilt.

 2004

 Each quilter depicted their state's official flower in fabric — from Alabama's camellia to Wyoming's Indian paintbrush.
-NF18's botanical exchange combined botanical artistry with state pride.
+NF18's botanical swap combined botanical artistry with state pride.

 2004